babar-raza/package-descriptions/apose.com/nuget/aspose-for-cpp/Aspose.Words.md

 Aspose.Words for C++ is a powerful on premise API that can be used for a great range of document processing tasks such as; working with paragraphs, text, images, text boxes, shapes, tables, rows, cells, fields, form fields, hyperlinks, bookmarks, document sections, headers, footers, footnotes, end-notes, and comments.

 ## Word File Processing Features
-- Copy & move elements from one document to another
+- Copy & move elements from one document to another.
-- Join or split documents
+- Join or split documents.
-- Get and set document properties
+- Get and set document properties.
-- Find and replace text
+- Find and replace text.
-- Accept all revisions of a document
+- Accept all revisions of a document.
-- Powerful layout engine
+- Powerful layout engine.
-- Render documents to PDF & image formats
+- Render documents to PDF & image formats.
-- Insert HTML into documents
+- Insert HTML into documents.
-- Insert SVG images into documents
+- Insert SVG images into documents.
-- Insert online video
+- Insert online video.
-- Create DML charts
+- Create DML charts.
-- Work with Table of Contents (TOC) & page layout
+- Work with Table of Contents (TOC) & page layout.
-- Compare two Microsoft Word documents
+- Compare two Microsoft Word documents.
-- Read & write support for VBA Macros
+- Read & write support for VBA Macros.
-- Save document to Printer Command Language (PCL) format
+- Save document to Printer Command Language (PCL) format.
-- Preserve OLE objects and ActiveX controls in the document
+- Preserve OLE objects and ActiveX controls in the document.
-- Work with Web Extension Elements
+- Work with Web Extension Elements.
-- Create or modify a Microsoft Word mail merge data source for a document
+- Create or modify a Microsoft Word mail merge data source for a document.
-- Preserve mail merge settings & data sources
+- Preserve mail merge settings & data sources.

 ## Read & Write Word Processing Files